 “But we have other means of killing them.”Stoner replied, “I mean, we have biological agents that should be able to kill billions, even trillions at a time, surely?”
-As a former military man, he was loathe to be told he was facing ‘a war he couldn’t win.’
+As a former military man, he was loathed to be told he was facing ‘a war he couldn’t win.’

 “Kill billions, even trillions?”
 The Director repeated.
 “No matter how many we killed, it would never be enough.
 All we’d do is make more room for the next generation.
-And unlike the decades that separates human generations, in the case of most insects, the generations are mostly measured in weeks or days.”
+And unlike the decades that separate human generations, in the case of most insects, the generations are mostly measured in weeks or days.”

-Stoner might not have understood or indeed believed all of what the Director was saying, but he picked up on the fear and desperation in the his voice.
+Stoner might not have understood or indeed believed all of what the Director was saying, but he picked up on the fear and desperation in his voice.

 “So what then, we just give up?
 Is that what you’re saying?”
 Stoner asked.